 - Prospective candidates are nominated by their employers.
 This is not just for quality control.
-Nominating employers also agree in principle to make their experts available when their expertise is needed for an international investigation.
+Nominating employers also commit to do their utmost to make their experts available when their expertise is needed for an international investigation.

-- Additional background checks and interviews are conducted before a final selection is made.
+- Additional background checks are conducted as part of the selection process.

-- Participants’ feedback is incorporated into the planning and curriculum of future courses.
+- Participants’ feedback is incorporated into future versions of the induction programme.

-- To provide a rapid response, experts are expected to keep their relevant information and their employment details up to date.
+- To provide a rapid response, experts keep their relevant information and their employment details up to date.